Florida Sales Tax

 In addition to Florida sales tax, Tourist Development Tax is due on the total amount paid by a guest for the rental or lease of living quarters or accommodations in a hotel, motel, house, trailer camp, condominium, apartment, multi-unit structure, mobile home, trailer, single family home, or any other sleeping accommodations that are rented for a period of six months or less.
 Orange County Tourist Development Tax rate is 6%.

-The university is registered to do business in the state of Texas.
-Therefore, we are obligated to collect and remit sales tax on sales delivered to Texas.
-If you make sales to customers in or have employees located in Texas, please contact the Tax Department.
+The university is no longer registered to do business in the state of Texas effective 12/31/2021.
+Therefore, beginning 1/1/2022 we should not collect sales tax on sales delivered to Texas.

 Disclaimer: The University of Central Florida and its related organizations do not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.